alahmedabdullah/greatspnconnector/README.md

 $ pinvar ranpoll1
 ```

 Output files for the target GreatSPN model are created in the same directory where model file is located.
-To execute these greatSPN .net models over the Greapt-SPN modules from the Chimiley portal, an appropiate JSON dictionary need to be passed in.
+To execute these greatSPN .net models over the GreatSPN modules from the Chimiley portal, an appropiate JSON dictionary need to be passed in.

 The JSON dictionary has to be passed in from 'Payload parameter sweep' field from Chiminey-Portal's 'Create Job' tab.
 Following ia an example JSON dictionary to execute above command through this Smart Connector